stonepros/stone/doc/releases/nautilus.rst

 v14.2.8 Nautilus
 ================

-This is the eighth update to the Ceph Nautilus release series.
+This is the eighth update to the Stone Nautilus release series.
 This release fixes issues across a range of subsystems.
 We recommend that all users upgrade to this release.